IST Adviser Biographies

 Rosalind Ramsay is a general adult Consultant Psychiatrist and Deputy Medical Director at the South London and Maudsley NHS Foundation Trust.
 She was a founder member and former Chair of the Women in Psychiatry Special Interest Group at the Royal College of Psychiatrists.
 She has also been part of the executive team at Medical Women’s Federation.
 Rosalind has the Institute of Leadership Management Certificate in Executive Coaching and is a member of the Faculty of Medical Coaches.
-She is the Specialist Advisor for the Psychiatrists Support Service, worked as a Lead Assessor for the National Clinical Assessment Service and has recently been appointed as a GMC health examiner and medical supervisor.
+She has been a doctor advisor for the Psychiatrists Support Service, worked as a Lead Assessor for the National Clinical Assessment Service and has recently been appointed as a GMC health examiner and medical supervisor.
 She is interested in quality improvement, recovery in mental health and medical workforce development.

 Ruth Ruggles is an Associate Dean and a Consultant in Public Health.
 She has worked for a number of years to support individual trainees in public health and other specialties, including epidemiologists, scientists and others in their training and professional development, and in the development of their supervisors and teachers.
 She is the lead for the Supported Return to Training Programme (SuppoRTT) in London and KSS.
 Ruth has a Masters in Clinical Education, is a former Public Health Training Programme Director, and was a GP in South London before training in public health.